rtorres61595/ZBK-MVP/README.md

 # ZBK-MVP
-Official Repo for ZeusBeKind's MVP Created by CERNT CEO AKA REN.
+Official Repo for ZeusBeKind's MVP Created by CERNT.

 # Zeus Be Kind.
 A weather APP designed with skaters in mind.
 ## Zeus Be Kind is a skate weather app that looks to see if there will be